LlineA/Insight/README.md

+# Tag it –  Get your story seen
-# Tag it – Recommender System for Tag Selection on Medium
+Tag it is a recommender system for tag selection on medium

 ## Summary
 Tag it is a web app that uses a word embedding model to recommend relevant and popular tags to medium blogpost writers